 In this article, we work to correct that problem.
 Below you will find information on cyberterrorism, threats, and how organizations, individuals, and government agencies can protect themselves from infiltration.

 Defining Cyber Terrorism

 Every one has, of course, heard stories of cybercrime.
 The super hotel chain Marriott famously made headlines when it was revealed that they’d experienced a data breach that indirectly impacted the information of hundreds of millions of customers.

 Also Read: 10 Best Tattoo Apps of All Time

-Not only was this breach notable for its scope — no publicized information breach has occurred on such a large scale — but also for how it took place.
+This breach was notable for its scope — no publicized information breach has occurred on such a large scale — and for how it took place.
 Marriott was felled by a phishing email opened by one of its employees.
 The hacker could access the hotel chain’s computer network through this email and linger undetected for years.

 Also Read: 10 Best Book Apps for iPhone.

 Cyber terrorists do not require physical proximity to do their work.
-They don’t need to be actively engaged in the efforts — many viruses will spread automatically once introduced to a computer network.
+They don’t need to engage in the efforts actively — many viruses will spread automatically once introduced to a computer network.

 Also Read: 10 Best Relaxation Apps To Calm Your Brain

 In 2021, the Irish Health Service Executive experienced a ransomware attack unprecedentedly.
 A group in Russia, operating unironically under the name of “Wizard Spider,” had accessed their system through software known as “Conti Ransomware.”